LCTyrell/Object-looked-at_Estimation/README.md

 `python3 gaze_ssd.py -cam`

 **Warning:**
-There is a lag on the camera since the last commit.
+There is a lag when using the camera.
 Use video instead.

 ### First test on mono camera (OAK-1)